thrasymache/finitelycomputable-microsites/helloworld-morepath/README.rst

 HelloWorld-Morepath
 ===================

-This application provides a single endpoint wherever it is mounted.
+finitelycomputable.helloworld_morepath provides a hello_world endpoint using
+the Morepath framework wherever it is mounted.